 This is how the drink got its name.
-How many times have you been talking about your Hot Rod with some of your friends who aren't fans of gears just to have them look back at you with empty expressions?
+Have you ever been talking about your Hot Rod with some of your friends who aren't fans of gears just to have them look back at you with empty expressions?
 Maybe a friendly stranger at the gas station praised your five-window choppy Deuce as an attractive Model A or a cool roadster.
 Could your brother-in-law point to the caps of the hat or the fictitious stains on your nose and your covered lead sled?
 Hot rod culture, like any culture, has its own language.
 What we understand perfectly may sound like moonman language to people who don't live in the hot rod world.
 That's why, as a public service, we'll present a small vocabulary list of words and terms from time to time, with definitions you can use to teach your friends to speak like you.

 We've tried to keep things simple.
 That means we run the risk of leaving things out or not being as precise as we could be, or even giving definitions that you don't agree with.
 We'll come back later to talk about body modification and paint terms, engine and suspension jargon, and hot rodding slang words that have made their way into common use and some that have worked but need to come back.
 For now, here are some general definitions of popular types of hot rods, or whatever you call them.
 The C-10 and F-100 have been hot, but they are getting hotter and hotter with the proliferation of a ton of aftermarket support.

 Official hot rod racing associations followed, which made it possible to legally race on closed drag racing tracks without having to worry about the police.
 Standing out among Detroit cruisers with their tail fins up high and imports from Europe just beginning to find their way to the Interstate were hot rods, cars from the thirties and forties with lower travel, almost completely dismantled bodies, wild paint jobs and teenagers behind the wheel.
 However, hot rod culture also had its drawbacks, despite the fact that they ran mainly on dry lake beds, hormones, powerful engines, poor handling of the old Ford (some hot rods, especially the Ford Model T, still had brakes controlled by a cable rather than a hydraulic system) and the fact that there was no other type of transport, it was a lot for local teenagers, and serious accidents were not uncommon in their careers.
 They are some of the most extravagantly modified vehicles in existence, and hot rodding has had a significant impact on American culture that extends beyond racing and automobiles.
 Still, hot rod culture is alive today and has a substantial following in the U. S., in the US, UK, Australia, Canada and Sweden, and the movement further branches out into rat rods and street canes.
 Therefore, it was from the culture of the hot rod that drag racing was born, which is still popular to this day.

 It was a more socially acceptable term at a time when hot rods were associated with thugs and juvenile delinquents.
 That in turn drove the development of thousands of new aftermarket products for those platforms, and trucks and musclecars are now among the most popular players in the hot rod market.
-Hollywood took advantage of the negative impression and produced films with titles such as Hot Rod Gang, The Devil On Wheels, etc. Andrew Ebel, COO of Goodguys Rod %26 Custom Association, believes that the market is undergoing “a major evolution” right now, as changes in market segmentation and consumer purchasing preferences exert a greater influence on the conventional business model.
+Hollywood took advantage of the negative impression and produced films with titles such as Hot Rod Gang, The Devil On Wheels etc. Andrew Ebel COO of Goodguys Rod & Custom Association believes that the market is undergoing “a major evolution” right now as changes in market segmentation and consumer purchasing preferences exert a greater influence on the conventional business model.
 Each hot rod creation showed individuality and had more strength than expensive cars to prove a point to the rich.